fluent/m3-workshop-fluentcon/README.md

 M3 Coordinator instance is taking all read and write requests and then distributing them to the cluster of M3DB nodes.
 It also implements Prometheus Remote Read and Write HTTP endpoints, which we're going to use by configuring Prometheus instances to use it during the workshop.

+M3 Query instance is used to allow querying data in the M3DB cluster via Grafana.

 At the startup Grafana will be configured to use 3 different data sources pointing to:

 - [Prometheus instance 1](http://localhost:9090)